 Everything animates, and you can’t turn most of it off.
 It is extremely distracting, and keeps wasting my time.
 The most you can do is turn on "Reduce Motion", which only makes you not get vertigo and barf all over your prized possession.

 It acts without your consent, such as automatically uploading your personal files to iCloud.
+At minimum it’s a dark UI pattern.

 If you don’t like how they designed it for you, you can generally go fuck yourself.